labster/taparip/README.md

 the URL of your site, where you want to save your database, what thread ids you want to download, as a list or range.
 There's some more stuff, but it's documented in the file.

+If you're having trouble generating the schema file, you may have luck
+doing:
+         sqlite3 --init schema.sql
+But this should happen automatically in most versions.

 ## Execution